Committees

 Chair: Mark Roffman

-The mission of this committee is to provide scholarships to academically-worthy students of Dover High School who have made a difference in their community.
-For the first year the committee, comprised of 21 members, provided one scholarship of $2,400 and two scholarships each of $400.
+The mission of this committee is to provide college scholarships to academically-worthy students in Dover and Paterson who have made a difference in their community.
 The finanical committment to join the committee is $150 per year.
 Please contact Mark Roffman for more information or to join the committee.

 Finance Committee